Zambia Walking Safari vs Driving Safari

 The Walking Safari: An Intimate Encounter

 A walking safari is a completely different experience from a game drive.
 On foot, you are no longer a passive observer; you are a participant in the ecosystem.
 Your senses are heightened as you listen to the sounds of the bush, smell the wild herbs, and learn to read the tracks and signs of the animals.
 Accompanied by an expert armed guide and a scout, you'll track wildlife, learn about the smaller creatures and plants you might miss from a vehicle, and experience the thrill of approaching big game on foot.
 It's an intimate, educational, and truly unforgettable experience.
-Our safari advisors can connect you with the best walking safari operators.
+Our safari operators can connect you with the best walking safari operators.

 The Driving Safari: Covering Ground and Seeing More